 Chapter 41½ - Your Guide to Privacy #

-" Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say. "
+" Arguing that you don’t care about the right to privacy because you have nothing to hide is no different from saying you don’t care about free speech because you have nothing to say. "

 - Edward Snowden, in his Reddit AMA

 Privacy online is a joke.
 No matter what you do, you’re still going to be tracked so much that advertisers and the big tech companies (Facebook, Google, Microsoft, etc.) all know way more about you than you’d like.
 Data brokers will find out more about you than you can imagine.
 Technically, most of these companies will provide various opt-outs.
 Realistically, you shouldn’t expect these to stop anyone.
 You can be 110% your data is being sold.
 So, what can you do?

 Acknowledge you can not win, but you can still fight back.

 Don’t buy smart-XYZ devices.
 No smart bulbs, toasters, fridges, ovens, thermostats, TVs, or doorbells.
 And, look, I get it.
 Each offers a pretty legitimate convenience.
-But between the ability for companies to change a one time payment into a subscribtion after purchase, devices phoning home even if you don’t connect them to your wifi, and IOT cameras letting police in without a warrant I think it’s pretty clear they don’t respect you as a user.
+But between the ability for companies to change a one time payment into a subscription after purchase, devices phoning home even if you don’t connect them to your Wi-Fi, and IOT cameras letting police in without a warrant I think it’s pretty clear they don’t respect you as a user.
 Where you draw the line is a personal choice.
 Obviously, it’s hard to function without having a